billywojcicki/twitter-bot/README.md

   - ACCESS_TOKEN_SECRET
 - Create a Lambda layer to import Twitter's tweepy library
 - Add an EventBridge trigger to automatically run `lambda_handler.py` at an interval
+- Increase the default timeout configuration if the code needs more than 3s to run